docker/docs/content/manuals/compose/how-tos/environment-variables/envvars.md

   * `false` or `0`, to disable.
 * Defaults to: `1` if you obtained Docker Compose through Docker Desktop, otherwise default is `0`.

-> [!NOTE]
->
-> Available in Docker Compose version 2.26.0 and later, and Docker Desktop version 4.29 and later
+> Available in Docker Compose version 2.26.0 and later, and Docker Desktop version 4.29 and later.

 ### COMPOSE\_EXPERIMENTAL